bengal-social/megalodon/README.md

 * [Set spoiler height independently to content height](https://github.com/sk22/mastodos/commits/spoiler-height-independent) ([Closes issue](https://github.com/mastodon/mastodon-android/issues/166))
 * [Custom extended footer redesign](https://github.com/sk22/mastodos/commits/compact-extended-footer)
 * [Option to hide interaction numbers](https://github.com/sk22/mastodos/commits/settings/hide-interaction-numbers)

-### Installation

-To install this app on your Android device, download the [latest release from GitHub](https://github.com/sk22/mastodos/releases/latest/download/mastodos.apk) and open it.
-You might have to accept installing APK files from your browser when trying to install it.
-You can also take a look at all releases on the [Releases](https://github.com/sk22/mastodos/releases) page.

-Mastodos makes use of [Mastodon for Android](https://github.com/mastodon/mastodon-android)’s automatic update checker.
-Mastodos will check for new updates available on GitHub and offer to download and install them.
-You can also manually press “Check for updates” at the bottom of the settings page!

 ### Branding